michael-iskander-java/michael_movie_api/readme.md

 # Features
 1. Seeder for the top rated, and upcoming movies along with movies' genres from The Movie DB (https://www.themoviedb.org) with a configurable frequency and configuration for the no. of seeded movies for both top rated and upcoming movies, and store the seeded data in database.

-We retrieve the data from the below three services:
+We seed the data from the below three services:

 https://api.themoviedb.org/3/genre/movie/list?api_key=<<api_key>>&language=en-US